 ARALIA racemosa – American Spikenard

-This aralia native to the eastern U.S. is herbaceous and prefers fertile soil with sufficient moisture, sun or partial shade.
+Native to the eastern U.S. ,herbaceous and prefers fertile soil with sufficient moisture, sun or partial shade.
 The coarse, compound leaves are borne on stalks with clusters of tiny greenish-white flowers in summer followed by purple to black fruits.
 Useful in naturalizing or as a specimen in association with Astilbe, Geranium, Hosta or Ligularia.
 Also known as American Spikewood.
 Native.

 Soil: Average, Moist